Data Centers in Shanghai

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 10.
-As of September 2025, the market is served by a mix of major state-owned telcos and a growing number of neutral providers.
-This allows for diverse routing paths and resilient multi-carrier configurations.
+Carrier Density & Carrier Neutrality: Carrier count: over 10 as of January 2026.
+The market is supported by a mix of state-owned telecommunications giants and neutral providers.
+This environment allows for resilient multi-carrier configurations and diverse routing paths.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
-Because there are no local on-ramps for global public clouds, enterprises typically use private waves or high-speed interconnects to reach the nearest major cloud hub in Hong Kong.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of January 2026.
+Local on-ramps for global public clouds are not present.
+Enterprises typically utilize private high-speed interconnects or waves to reach the nearest major cloud hub in Hong Kong.

-Internet Exchange Points (IXPs): Local peering is primarily handled through domestic exchanges and private interconnects within major carrier hotels.
-This setup keeps local traffic on-net, reducing latency for Shanghai-based users.
+Internet Exchange Points (IXPs): Peering is largely handled through domestic exchanges and private interconnects within major carrier hotels.
+This setup keeps local traffic on-net, which is essential for maintaining low latency for Shanghai-based users.

-Bare Metal: Reliable bare metal options are available through providers such as phoenixNAP and Hivelocity.
-These services enable rapid scaling without the long lead times of hardware procurement.
+Bare Metal: Reliable bare metal options are available through providers such as phoenixNAP and Hivelocity as of January 2026.
+These services allow for rapid capacity expansion without the long lead times associated with physical hardware procurement.

 Power Analysis

-Average Cost Of Power: Industrial electricity is US$0.08/kWh, as of June 2025.
+Average Cost Of Power: Industrial electricity is US$0.08/kWh as of June 2025.
 The energy mix consists of approximately 65% fossil fuels, 30% renewables, and 5% nuclear.
-These rates are attractive for high-density deployments, keeping operational costs manageable.
+These competitive rates are a significant advantage for high-density industrial operations.

 Power Grid Reliability: The grid in Shanghai is well-engineered with multi-substation support across major industrial corridors.
-Redundant power feeds are standard in top-tier facilities, ensuring consistent uptime for mission-critical workloads.
+Top-tier facilities standardly include redundant power feeds to ensure consistent uptime for mission-critical workloads.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Facilities are strategically placed near the Pudong and Lujiazui financial hubs.
-This proximity is critical for finance, shipping, and technology firms that demand millisecond-level access to trading platforms and corporate headquarters.
+Proximity To Key Business Districts: Data centers are strategically located near the Pudong and Lujiazui financial hubs.
+This proximity is vital for finance, shipping, and technology firms that require fast access to trading platforms and corporate headquarters.

-Regional Market Reach: Shanghai acts as the primary digital gateway for the Yangtze River Delta.
-This location provides high-performance coverage for a regional population exceeding 200 million people, making it an essential hub for East China.
+Regional Market Reach: Shanghai serves as the digital gateway for the Yangtze River Delta.
+This location provides high-performance coverage for a regional population exceeding 200 million people, making it the central hub for East China.

-Tax Advantage For Data Centers: While specific data center subsidies are absent, the sheer scale of the local market and competitive power pricing provide a strong financial foundation.
+Tax Advantage For Data Centers: While specific subsidies are absent, the massive scale of the local market and predictable power pricing provide a stable financial foundation.
 Companies benefit from high demand and established operational efficiencies in the region.

 Natural Disaster Risk

 Shanghai maintains an overall risk rating of Low (3.0/10) as of September 2025.
-While the aggregate risk is low, the city’s coastal and river delta location creates specific environmental challenges that influence facility engineering.
+While the aggregate risk is low, the coastal and river delta geography creates specific environmental challenges that influence facility engineering and site selection.

-- River Flood (9.3): The highest localized threat due to proximity to the Yangtze and Huangpu rivers.
+- River Flood (9.3): The most significant localized threat due to proximity to the Yangtze and Huangpu rivers.

-- Tsunami (9.0): A significant coastal risk that dictates site selection and flood defense requirements.
+- Tsunami (9.0): A coastal risk that necessitates specific flood defense requirements for sensitive infrastructure.

-- Coastal Flood (9.0): High risk for low-lying areas, generally managed through municipal infrastructure.
+- Coastal Flood (9.0): A high risk for low-lying areas, generally managed through municipal infrastructure.

 - Tropical Cyclone (7.8): Regular seasonal activity that tests building resilience and backup power systems.